lurns/discord-bot/README.md

 `/media` 🆕 gives option to view my recent media or add a new thing I've consumed

+🆕 Alternatively, find media based on type (ex.
+TV, movies), date range consumed (ex.
+December 2025), and/or status (ex.
+Completed, In Progress).
+Chat directly in the channel and let the crab NLP parse that request for ya.

 ## Technologies

 - [Node.js](https://nodejs.org/)